tianxueweii/XWRiskAverseKit/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+## Introduce

+The XWRiskAverseKit project attempt to no intrusion your code and help you to solve the common crash.
+You can user Cocoapods easy install or copy the repository by yourself.
+If your project has already import Bugly, XWRiskAverseKit will help you upload error info to your Bugly.

 ## Understand

-Please run `$ git clone https://github.com/tianxueweii/XWRiskAverseKit.git` clone the repository to your local store and open `iOS异常处理与容错机制.key`
+Please run `$ git clone https://github.com/tianxueweii/XWRiskAverseKit.git` clone the repository to your local store and open `iOS异常处理与容错机制.key` to learn more.

 ## Installation